-All students are assessed for readiness for baccalaureate-level work in written communication in English and mathematics/quantitative reasoning.
-Students who have demonstrated a need for additional support in written communication in English and mathematics/quantitative reasoning will be placed in courses that provide such academic support, for instance through co-requisites or stretch components, as mandated in CSU Executive Order 1110 on Assessment of Academic Preparation (EO 1110).
+All students are assessed for readiness for baccalaureate-level work in English composition and mathematical concepts and quantitative reasoning.
+Students who have demonstrated a need for additional support in English composition, and mathematical concepts and quantitative reasoning will be placed in courses that provide such academic support, for instance through co-requisites or stretch components, as mandated in CSU Executive Order 1110 on Assessment of Academic Preparation (EO 1110).